What are the best meditation plants for meditation rooms and yoga studios at home?

 Whether you are creating a home meditation room or your own yoga studio, one thing to consider is flora.

-There are many excellent plants for meditation and yoga spaces.
-And they can work wonders for your studio.
+There are many excellent plants for meditation rooms and yoga spaces.
+And they can work wonders for your practice.

 As a meditation teacher and a professional who helps yoga teachers and meditation teachers with their set-ups, I’m always intrigued to see which specific herbs and flowers people will use in their yoga spaces and meditation spaces.